Installing the command line interface supctl

 Switching profiles

-supctl profile switch joe
+supctl profile set joe

 The active profile is now joe